Aperjump/Aperjump.github.io/_posts/2018-02-05-Greedy_Algorithm.md

 Sort the intervals by start time
 Let I_1, I_2, ..., I_n denote the intervals in this order
 for j = 1:n
-    for each interval I_t that precedes I_j in sorted order and overlaps it exclude the label of I_t from consideration for I_j if there is any label that has not been excluded then assign it to label I_j else
+    for each interval I_t that p
+    recedes I_j in sorted order and overlaps it exclude the label of I_t from consideration for I_j if there is any label that has not been excluded then assign it to label I_j else